Panic in Year Zero!: Production

 The film was originally known as Survival.
 Samuel Z. Arkoff of AIP said Avalon and Milland were teamed together because "they both have particular types of followers and the combination adds up to an attraction."
+Filming started 22 February 1962.

 Roger Corman later said about the film, "the subject was exciting, but the technicians who worked on the film, who were my technicians, told me that Ray had been somewhat overwhelmed.
 He wasn’t organized enough to act and direct at the same time.
-He lost time on a three-week scene and forgot his scenes."
+He lost time on a three-week schedule, and forgot his scenes."

 Reception

 Frankie Avalon later said, "The film came out to real good reviews."
 American International Pictures sent the star around the country to promote it.
 He went on to say, "We did a tour of theaters in Los Angeles, and it made its money back just in Los Angeles alone."

 This success led to Avalon making a number of films with AIP.